-The Student Center Scheduling Office, Central Scheduling Office and Conference Services Office at UCA are here to make sure your event is scheduled in a timely and efficient manner.
-All events should be scheduled through one of these offices by using the campus Event Scheduling link on myUCA.
-Information on event scheduling processes and procedures will be given during RSO trainings and is available on the RSO and Scheduling websites.
+The Centralized Scheduling Office, Student Center Scheduling Office, and Conference Services Office are here to make sure your reservation requests are processed in a timely and efficient manner.
+All events should be scheduled through one of these offices by using the Event Scheduling link on myUCA or using the Virtual EMS platform.
+Information on event scheduling processes and procedures can be found on the RSO Event Planning and Scheduling websites.

-All requests MUST be made via Event Scheduling at least two weeks prior to your event.
-Any member of an RSO may book spaces on behalf of their organization.
-The student must first submit an online request for an Event Scheduling Account for the group(s) they are a member of and for which they want to submit online reservations requests.
-The scheduling office will verify that this person is a member by looking at the organization's roster on CubConnect.
-If a person is not listed as a member on CubConnect, scheduling access will not be granted for that organization.
-Once the request for an Event Scheduling Account is processed you will receive an email to let you know if you were approved for an account (this email will also contain a link to submit your reservation request).
-RSO's must book events in the Student Center locations.
+All requests MUST be made at least two (2) weeks prior to the event.

+Any member of an RSO may book spaces on behalf of their organization(s).
+The student should first submit an online request for an Event Scheduling Account for the group(s) they are a member of and for which they want to submit reservation requests.
+The Scheduling offices will verify that the requestor is a member of the listed RSO by looking at the Organization's roster on CubConnect.
+If a person is not listed in the CubConnect roster, scheduling Account is approved or denied, the requestor will receive an email to update on the status of the account.
+If approved, the email will include a link to log into the account and submit the reservation request.

+RSOs are encouraged to book events in the Ronnie Williams Student Center locations as RSOs are given scheduling priority in the RWSC and Ida Waldran.
 If there are no locations available in the Student Center, then a request can be submitted for other locations on campus.
 If your event is booked in an academic location, you could be bumped out of that location without any advance notice.

-Once your completed event request form has been received and processed, your event will be placed on the calendar by the appropriate event planner and you will receive an email indicating the status of your reservation request.
-Please allow 48 hours from the time you submit your form before calling to confirm.
-Once again it is very important to include all your event information on the request form in order to process your request as quickly as possible.
+Once the completed event request has been received, it will be processed by the appropriate scheduling office.
+After final approval is given, it will be placed on the Event Scheduling platform calendar and the requestor will receive an email indicating the status of the reservation request.
+Please allow 72 hours or 3 business days from the time you submit the location request before contacting the scheduling offices to confirm.
+It is very important to include all the event information on the request form in order to process your request as quickly as possible.
+Incomplete or inaccurate information will delay the processing of your reservation request.